-WHO advises doctors not to use Gilead’s Remdesivir for covid
+WHO advises doctors not to use Gilead’s Remdesivir for Covid

-WHO advises doctors not to use Gilead’s Remdesivir for covid3 min read .
-08:52 AM IST
+WHO advises doctors not to use Gilead’s Remdesivir for Covid3 min read .
+Updated: 20 Nov 2020, 08:56 AM IST

-The recommendation is a blow to Gilead’s drug, which was one of the first thought to offer a meaningful benefit in treatment of coronavirus patients
+There is currently no evidence that remdesivir improves survival or the need for ventilation, a panel of WHO-convened experts developing Covid-19 treatment guidelines said

 The World Health Organization recommended against using Gilead Sciences Inc.’s remdesivir to treat hospitalized Covid-19 patients less than a month after U.S. regulators granted the drug a speedy approval.